The Luxembourg City Film Festival has started its hybrid edi...

 The presence of pesticides in natural resources is caused by poor management of products used to protect crops or to kill weeds.
 Certain pesticides have or may have effects on human health when absorbed throughout a lifetime.
 The regulatory maximum of 0.1 mg/litre is lower than known toxicity thresholds.

 Fluoride is a trace element that is naturally present in water.
 Moderate doses are beneficial to human health.
-A maximum regulatory limit of 1.5 mg/litre has been set to take account of the risks of dental fluorosis (staining of dental enamel).
+A maximum regulatory limit of 1.5 mg/litre has been set to take account of the risks of dental fluorosis (traces on dental enamel).
 Public drinking water has an average fluoride content of 0.083 mg/litre: fluoride supplementation may be recommended, on medical advice.

 Where water has remained still for more than eight hours, the lead content in old pipes and/or internal networks may leach into the water.
 For this reason, if you are away from home for an extended period, we recommend that you let your taps run for a while before using the water.